Minneapolis–Saint Paul International Airport: Terminals

 International arrivals and departures are processed in Concourse G in Terminal 1, and in Terminal 2.

 The two terminals are located about 1 mi apart and accessed from separate exits of Minnesota State Highway 5.
-The arrangement can be confusing for some drivers, as the terminals are not connected within the airport facilities, meaning that taking the wrong exit can cause a delay of several minutes, and require the use of lightrail public transit or the roadway to travel between terminals.
+The arrangement can be confusing for some drivers, as the terminals are not connected within the airport facilities, meaning that taking the wrong exit can cause a delay of several minutes, and require the use of light rail public transit or the roadway to travel between terminals.
 In 2010, signage along Highway 5 was updated to make it more clear which airlines serve each terminal.

-Terminal 1 is named after aviator Charles Lindbergh, who was raised in Minnesota and Terminal 2 is named after vice president Hubert Humphrey, who also had represented Minnesota in Congress.